 Water sources contaminated with parasites are a threat to millions of people in developing countries, which result in severe morbidities and mortalities (WHO, 2019).
 The prevalence of water-borne diseases is determined by the quality of drinking water.
-Finding of the study showed that all the pH are within accepted limit.
+Study showed that all the pH are within accepted limit.
 Pond water has the highest electric conductivity while borehole water has the least value.
-The electric conductivity of the samples are within accepted limit.
+The electric conductivity values of the samples were within the accepted limit.
 The turbidity of all the samples are also all within accepted limit of World Health Organization.
 The importance of water pH is to keep the body in balance and regulate metabolic processes.
 Water with pH values less than or greater than 7 may cause aesthetic problems, hence the body is constantly working to achieve a balanced pH level (Adegoke, 2000).
 The health implication of this is that the physical appearance of water, especially groundwater and surface water, does not guarantee its safety for drinking.
 The activities that go on within the area of these water sources, in addition to erosion and influx of surface water, could be reasons for their contamination (Odikamnoro et al., 2014).

 In this study, most of the drinking water sources were contaminated with water-borne parasites.
 These parasites were found in the different sources of drinking water at various rates of occurrence.
-The community in the study area are therefore at risk of water-borne diseases due to the high rate of parasitic infestation of these water sources.
+The community in the study area is therefore at risk of water-borne diseases due to the high rate of parasitic infestation of these water sources.
 The prevalence of the parasite in relation to parasite species showed that Ascaris has the highest occurrence, followed by hookworm while G. lamblia and T. trichiura has the least appearance.
 The prevalence of parasites in relation to the water sources indicated that pond has the highest number of parasites examined, followed by stream while well water has 2 parasite and borehole has recorded the least number of parasite.
-This finding agrees with the reports of Odikamnoro et al. (2014) and Gyang et al. (2017) who recorded degrees of contamination of local sources of drinking water in Ebonyi State and Nassarawa State, respectively.
-This is explained by the fact that natural bodies of water such as pond, streams and groundwater normally contain nutrients and certain organisms which have evolved to take advantage of this environment (WHO, 2006).
+This finding agreed with the reports of Odikamnoro et al. (2014) and Gyang et al. (2017) that recorded varying degrees of contamination of local sources of drinking water in Ebonyi State and Nassarawa State, respectively.
+This is explained by the fact that natural bodies of water such as pond, streams and groundwater normally contain nutrients and certain organisms which have adapted to take advantage of this environment (WHO, 2006).

 Surface and ground water are subject to contamination by parasites which may come from leaking septic systems or improperly protected well heads.
 The presence of water-borne parasites in natural water bodies helps explain the tolerance adaptation of these parasites even to harsh conditions.
 The public health implication of these results is that water-borne parasites pose a serious hazard to human health and may result in outbreaks of water-borne diseases among the community dwellers.